Device driver synthesis and verification: Compiler techniques

-Software Model Checking
+Software model checking

 Software model checking is the algorithmic analysis of programs to prove properties of their executions.
 This automates the reasoning about the program behavior with respect to the given correct specifications.
 Model checking and symbolic execution are used to verify the safety-critical properties of device drivers.
 The input to the model checker is the program and the temporal safety properties.
 The output is the proof that the program is correct or a demonstration that there exists a violation of the specification by means of a counterexample in the form of a specific execution path.

 The tool SDV (Static Driver Verifier) from Microsoft uses static analysis for windows device drivers.
 The back end analysis engine SLAM used model checking and symbolic execution for compile time static verification.
 The rules that are to be observed by the drivers for each API are specified in a C like language SLIC (Specification Language for Interface Checking).
 The analysis engine finds all paths which can lead to violations of the API usage rules and are presented as source level error paths through the driver source code.
 Internally, it abstracts the C code into a boolean program and a set of predicates which are rules that are to be observed on this program.
 Then it uses the symbolic model checking to validate the predicates on the boolean program.

 The model checker BLAST (Berkeley Lazy Abstraction Software verification Tool) is used to find memory safety and incorrect locking errors in Linux kernel code.
 It uses an abstraction algorithm called lazy abstraction to build the model from the driver C code.
 It has been successful in verifying temporal safety properties of C programs with up to 50K lines of code.
 It is also used to determine if a change in the source code affects the proof of property in the previous version and is demonstrated on a Windows device driver.

 Avinux is another tool that facilitates the automatic analysis of Linux device drives and is built on top of bounded model checker CBMC.
 There exist fault localization methods to find the bug location as these model checking tools return a long counter example trace and it is hard to find the exact faulty location.